SLA 3D Printing: Is UV Resin Toxic?

 Those protective equipment units are to be used during assembly and disassembly of the printer during post-processing of printed parts as well, for reasons explained above.

-Safety tips offered include measures for risk reduction after SLA printing is over.
-Thus, the excess resin in the tank of the printer should be carefully poured into a container through a sieve back.
 Then, it is necessary to eliminate liquid resin on the printing platform left.
 We recommend doing it with a 3D printing fan applied on the printing plate, diagonally positioned over the tank.
 The remaining adhesions can be wiped with paper tissues.

 Put printed parts in a container with isopropanol and swivel the container until the excess resin has dissolved from the surface.
 As an alternative, you may consider rinsing the printing plate, with a printed object on it, with isopropanol.
 Make sure you have a container big enough for such a purpose.